Limits And Access

 paid_activeand outbound policy becomesexternal_enabled. - Restricted again: outbound policy can become

-suspendedif abuse, payment, or deliverability controls require it.
+suspendedif abuse, payment, or deliverability controls require it. - Async delivery status: an accepted send is only queued.
+Use the returned

 Important Boundaries